 Visiting student status is available for students who are interested in spending a term or a year studying in the College of Engineering at Cornell University.
 If you are currently enrolled in full-time, undergraduate study and have a strong academic and personal record, you may apply to study as a visiting student.

-Applicants for admission as visiting students mus complete a transfer/visiting student version of either the Common Application or the Universal College Application, both of which can be completed and submitted online.
-All parts of the visiting student application must be completed by March 1.
+Applicants for admission as visiting students must complete a transfer/visiting student version of either the Common Application, which can be completed and submitted online.
+All parts of the visiting student application must be completed by March 15.

 - All applicants must provide:

 - one letter of academic reference from your home institution in support of your visit to Cornell University,

 - essays requested through the transfer/visiting student online application and the Cornell Supplement.

 - Additional information required for the College of Engineering, including:

 - an interest statement explaining why you want to be a visiting student,